lgucrl/portfolio/README.md

-# portfolio-luigi-carlucci
+# Data Science portfolio - Luigi Carlucci
-This repository contains my portfolio of Data Science projects.
-A list of skills and certificates related to Data Science are also reported.
+This repository contains my Data Science portfolio, including a collection of statistics, machine learning and deep learning projects.
+The repository also report a list of skills and certificates related to Data Science.